 - Securing non-relational data through means like encrypting or hashing passwords

 - Ensuring endpoint security with trusted certificates

 - Preventing internal threats via proper authorization, access controls, and analyzing and monitoring data security in real-time

 - Providing secure data storage with strategies like auto-tiering

-2. System Integration to Build a Solid Big Data Environment
+2. System Integration for a Solid Big Data Environment

 It is important to ask this key question as you launch your own big data project:

 Is our organization’s current computing system able to accommodate the volume of big data we plan to import?

 Even if your computing system has the storage capacity to contain all the big data you plan to collect, does it have the capacity to work with data to perform data analytics and data visualization?
 Many organizations work with systems that are out-of-date when it comes to dynamically manipulating data to turn it into the useful tool you have in mind.
 It is crucial that your organization invests in the right data architecture to facilitate the best use of your big data.